SymfonyCasts/api-platform/sfcasts/ep2-security/custom-normalizer.md

 Cool!
 Now that we're authenticated, head back to `/api`.
 Yep, the web debug toolbar *confirms* that I'm a "gouda dude".
 Let's try the GET operation to fetch a collection of users.
 Because of our random logic, I'd expect *some* results to show the `phoneNumber` and some not.
-Execute and... the first user has no `phoneNumber`, second user no `phoneNumber` and the third user... also has no `phoneNumber`.
-Huh.
-Maybe... bad luck?
-Try it again.
-And... yes!
-This time *two* of the three users have a `phoneNumber` field.
-Our group is being added dynamically on an object-by-object basis!
+Execute and... hey!
+The first user has a `phoneNumber` field!
+It's null... because apparently we didn't set a `phoneNumber` for that user, but the field *is* there.
+And, thanks to the randomness, there is *no* `phoneNumber` for the second and third users.
+If you try the operation again... yes!
+This time the first *and* second users have that field, but not the third.
+Hey!
+Our we're now dynamically adding the `owner:read` group on an object-by-object basis!
 Normalizers rock!

 But... wait a second.
 Something is wrong!
 We're missing the JSON-LD fields for these users.
 Well, ok, we have them on the top-level for the collection itself...